-Any finite symmetry group G in \mathbb{R}^2 that fixes the origin must be a finite subgroup of O(2), since translations and glide reflections have infinite order.
-By Example 12.10, elements in O(2) are either rotations of the form or reflections of the form
+Theorem 12.15 The only finite symmetry groups in \mathbb{R}^2 are \mathbb{Z}n and D_n .
+PROOF.
+We simply need to find all of the finite subgroups G of E(2).
+Any finite symmetry group G in \mathbb{R}^2 must fix the origin and must be a finite subgroup of O(2), since translations and glide reflections have infinite order.
+By Example 12.10, p.
+155, elements in O(2) are either rotations of the form or reflections of the form